aprescott/serif/README.md

 }
 ```

-Using `site.archives`, you can iterate over `years`, then iterate over `months` and use `archive_url` to link to the archive page for that given month within the year.
+Using `site.archive`, you can iterate over `years`, then iterate over `months` and use `archive_url` to link to the archive page for that given month within the year.

 # Configuration